 Help Someone You Know

-Have you ever wondered…suspected…worried…that someone you know is being abused by his or her partner?
+Have you ever wondered, suspected, or worried that someone you know is being abused by his or her partner?

-If you suspect someone – a friend, a neighbor, a client – is being abused, here are some steps you can take.
+If you suspect someone is being abused, here are some steps you can take:

 - Start a conversation.
 Find a safe, private place, and explain what you see or suspect.

 - Ask how you can help.
 Offer whatever support you feel you can.
-Remind her that abuse is not – ever – her fault.
+Remind them that abuse is not ever their fault.

-- Respect her choices, and her confidentiality – You may be tempted to take action and come to the rescue, but – because domestic abuse is such a complex issue – rescue attempts often backfire and can leave her even more vulnerable to danger.
-Don’t make assumptions about what she’s tried or about what she’s got to lose.
+- Respect their choices, and their confidentiality.
+You may be tempted to take action and come to the rescue, but—because domestic abuse is such a complex issue—rescue attempts often backfire and can leave people even more vulnerable to danger.
+Don’t make assumptions about what they’ve tried or about what they have to lose.

 - Do not assume that separation will end the abuse.
 Only the abuser controls the abuse.